New Primitivism: Legacy

 Once in a blue moon, I'll get a call from someone saying they're a researcher working at some university somewhere and they want to ask me questions about New Primitivism.
 My immediate reaction is to fuck with them.
 However, when they later send me a nicely bound hardcover book, I must say I'm filled with pride.
 Nothing gives me more satisfaction than seeing 30-year-old crap I wrote purely out of spite, indolence, or malevolence, now translated into English and dissected by serious people for deeper meaning.

-— -Elvis J. Kurtović in his 2013 online column on the interest New Primitivism has been getting from social scientific circles.
+— Elvis J. Kurtović in his 2013 online column on the interest New Primitivism has been getting from social scientific circles.

-Appearing as a talking head in Druga strana rock'n'rolla, a HRT-financed 2011 documentary by Silvio Mirošničenko about censorship on the 1970s and 1980s Yugoslav music scene, rock critic Darko Glavan summarized his view of the political and ideological aspects of New Primitivism: "It's a fact that they were intentionally [politically] provocative, but they were also very careful to always signal their harmlessness to the [communist] system.
+Appearing as a talking head in Druga strana rock'n'rolla, a HRT-financed 2011 documentary by Silvio Mirošničenko about censorship on the 1970s and 1980s Yugoslav music scene, rock critic Darko Glavan summarized his view of the political and ideological aspects of New Primitivism: "It's a fact that they were intentionally [politically] provocative, but they were also very careful to always signal their harmlessness to the [Yugoslav communist] system.
 Yes, they were 'naughty' here and there with humorously provocative statements, but ultimately they believed in the system.
 I never detected a radical rejection of the system with them like I did with Štulić or young Houra".

 To many, New Primitivism gained added relevance in the context of the breakup of Yugoslavia.
 Books like 2013's Shake, Rattle and Roll: Yugoslav Rock Music and the Poetics of Social Critique written by Dalibor Mišina, assistant professor of sociology at Lakehead University, devote a significant portion to the study of New Primitivism's overall significance in the last decade of SFR Yugoslavia's existence, arguing that the country could've survived had it adopted values propagated by New Primitivism and similar genres as its new cultural model.

 While mentioning New Primitivism in passing in a 2018 column about the folk rock band Nervozni Poštar, novelist Muharem Bazdulj likened the movement to a "mischievous kid who loves to test the patience of his parents, his teachers, and his school principal, but is not quite willing to go as far as doing something [really egregious] that would actually risk expulsion from the school" before concluding that "just like the Baroque ended up in Rococo so did New Primitivism end up in Nervozni Poštar" because "Nervozni Poštar appeared at a time when the aesthetic of New Primitivism practically became the dominant one in the Yugoslav public sphere and when fear of the [Yugoslav] cultural elite's disapproval was no longer present even in that form where it turns you on that the cultural elite finds you abhorrent".